-The Eureka Prize for Promoting Understanding of Australian Science Research is sponsored by the Department of Industry, Innovation and Science.
+The Eureka Prize for Promoting Understanding of Science is sponsored by Celestino.

-The Department of Industry, Innovation and Science Eureka Prize for Promoting Understanding of Australian Science Research is awarded to a research scientist who has effectively communicated their research outcomes to the public within the last two years.
+The Celestino Eureka Prize for Promoting Understanding of Science is awarded to a scientist who has shared their expertise with a broad audience - informing, enthusing and engaging the public.

 Entries should specifically address how the work entered meets the following judging criteria: